ahinchliff/phonon-diagrams/concepts/branded-phonon.md

 ## Solution

 Introduce a new class of phonons called **Branded Phonons**.
   - They are attested by the issuer/authority at creation.
-Accomplished by having the creator pass a private key at creation, whose public key is deduced by the card and tagged to the phonon.
+Accomplished by having the creator pass a private key at creation, whose public key is derived by the card and tagged to the phonon.
   - Their value is instantiated at creation by the issuer, and thereafter not directly editable.

 ## Implementation Details